OriginalUuser/EGT307-DiversityTeam/README.md

 The goal of AquaBoard is the consolidation of real-time sensor data streams in aquaponics systems.

 With the onset of Singapore's goal of self-sufficiency, vertical farming methods such as aquaponics and hydroponics are increasingly relevant.
 This is due to the lack of land area for traditional farming methods.
-Hence, this project aims to supplement current and future vertical farming infrastructure through the data science.
-Namely, allowing for the consolidation, presentation, and analysis of data.
+Hence, **this project aims to supplement current and future vertical farming infrastructure through the consolidation, presentation, and analysis of data**.

-This project leverages Kubernetes architecture to create a scalable, available, and fault tolerant unerlying system.
+## Project Objectives

+1. **Create a scalable, available, and fault tolerant solution using Kubernetes and Docker.** This ensure that the application can handle spikes in traffic, maintain uptime, and preserve data integrity.
+2. **Support the collection of sensor data for visualisation and forecasting** to enable data-driven decision-making through the transformation of raw, high-frequency signals into actionable insights.
+3. **Implement Continuous Monitoring and Continuous Training** to detect data and model drift over time and automate retraining.

 # Execution Instructions